alsabbag/wumpus-prolog/README.md

 ```

 ### stnd

-This rule resolves by printing out a statement on the current state of the agent.
+The followiing rule resolves by printing out a statement on the current state of the agent.
 The three arguments to the rule represent the agent location, the gold location and the Wumpus location.

 First off, there's always something to do (this rule matches any location variables)...
 ```